 - Do we want to start paying commission on sales only when the transaction reaches a certain sales amount or gross margin threshold?

-- Do we want to apply different commission rates for a sales manager depending if the transaction generating the commission is a direct or indirect sales?
+- Do we want to charge a varied commission rate to a sales manager based on whether the commission is earned from direct or indirect sales?

 All these scenarios need categorizations to be specified.